-Everything about Domaine de la Biscarelle Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
-If you want to read about other important wineries and wine makers from the Rhone Valley: Links to all Rhone Valley Wine Producer Profiles
+Learn everything about Domaine de la Biscarelle Chateauneuf du Pape with wine tasting notes, wine, and food pairing tips, best vintages,a history of the property, information on the vineyards and winemaking.
+If you want to read about other important wineries and winemakers from the Rhone Valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine de la Biscarelle Vineyards, Wines, Winemaking

-Domaine de la Biscarelle produces two red Chateauneuf du Pape wines and wines produced from 17 hectares of vines they own that are planted in the Cotes du Rhone appellation.
+Domaine de la Biscarelle produces two red Chateauneuf du Pape wines and they also produce wine from 17 hectares of vines they own that are planted in the Cotes du Rhone appellation.

 Domaine de la Biscarelle Les Anglaises is produced from mostly old vine Grenache and 3% Mourvedre.
-The grapes are not destemmed.
-The wine is vinified in traditional cement vats and aged in used, French oak barrels for 12 months.
+The oldest vines were planted in 1904.
+The grapes are generally whole cluster fermented.
+The wine is vinified in traditional cement vats and aged in used, French oak barrels and cement tanks for 12 months.

-Serving and Decanting Domaine de la Biscarelle with Wine, Food, Pairing Tips
+Serving Domaine de la Biscarelle with Wine, Food, Pairing Tips

 Domaine de la Biscarelle Wine Tasting Notes